BekStar7/material-components-web/packages/mdc-textfield/input/README.md

 title: "Text Field Input"
 layout: detail
 section: components
-excerpt: "The input is the element where the user enters text"
+excerpt: "The input element is where the user enters text"
 iconId: input
 path: /catalog/input-controls/text-fields/input/
 -->

 # Text Field Input

-The input is the element where the user enters text.
+The input element is where the user enters text.

 ## Design & API Documentation